delhatch/Flipdot_video/README.md

 This project interfaces with a D8M camera module, processes the image, and streams it to a flip-dot display.

+A "flip-dot" display is made up of mechanical disks that flip back-and-forth to show white or black.
+They were popular as signs on buses, and at train stations.
+Each mechanical pixels reacts surprisingly fast.
+See the Demo_video2 link below to see it in operation.

 ![Demo_video1](https://github.com/delhatch/Flipdot_video/blob/master/flipdot_display_hardware.mp4)

 If the link below does not work, download the demo video file from: https://github.com/delhatch/Flipdot_video/blob/master/flipdot_display_demo.mp4